TRENT-OS/os_configuration/README.md

-# TRENTOS Configuration Service
+# TRENTOS ConfigService

 ## Overview

-Provides the TRENTOS Configuration Service API that allows to write and retrieve configuration parameters either by using it locally in a component or as a separate remote server component.
+Provides the TRENTOS ConfigService API that allows to write and retrieve configuration parameters either by using it locally in a component or as a separate remote server component.